stellarboymihir/Bynry-Inc.-Mobile-Developer-Intern-Case-Study-Mihir/README.md

 - It will run in the Web App.
 - It will navigate to the main.dart file.
 Need to remove the commented code.
 - It will navigate to the sign up screen.
-- It will ask for email-id and password --> After clicking it will navigate ti the Otp Vrification Page.
+- It will ask for email-id and password --> After clicking it will navigate ti the Otp Verification Page.
-- You need to write otp as '123'.
+- You need to write otp as ''.
 - After giving OTP dialog box will open.
 With an message.
 - After creating account, You need to login screen.
 - Putting ID and Password.